shy2net/nestjs-angular-starter/README.md

 ### Server entry-point (main.ts)

 By default, NestJS creates a file called `main.ts`, this file is responsible of initializing the NestJS app.
-If you open up the `main.ts` file you will be able to see it does 4 things:
+If you open up the `src/main.ts` file you will be able to see it does 4 things:

 - Create the Nest app itself
-- Set the global prefix to `/api` to allow all requests to be transferred thorugh there
+- Set the global prefix to `/api` to allow all requests to be transferred thorough there
-- Mount validation pipe, to force forms to be validated, [read about it here](https://docs.nestjs.com/techniques/validation#validation).
+- Mount validation pipe, to force forms to be validated using the `class-validator` package, [read about it here](https://docs.nestjs.com/techniques/validation#validation).
-- Mount Angular (if required) to deliever the web interface, we will read about it later
+- Mount Angular (if required) to deliver the web interface, we will read about it later

 After all of this is setup and ready, we can start listening to requests.

+### NestJS App Module

+The `src/app.module.ts` is the root level module which NestJS uses.

+This module imports the following modules:

+- `DatabaseModule` - Responsible of connecting to our mongo based database.
+It handles the connection on load, and relies on mongoose.
+This means you can use your mongoose schemas as usual.

+- `AuthModule` - Responsible of authenticating requests to endpoints, it is based on `passport-local` and uses `JWT` strategy with the `Bearer` authentication header in order to authenticate each user.

+- `SocialAuthModule` - Reponsible of communicating 3rd party oauth-2 providers using passport, for example: `passport-google-token` and `passport-facebook-token`

 ### How the API works